 - Used or worn clothing

-- Oriental elements including robes, kimonos, and the ethnic designs of Persia, India, Turkey, and China
+- Robes, kimonos, and traditional fabric patterns and designs from Persia, India, Turkey, and China

-- Mixing historical elements of medieval clothing with ethnic styles
+- Mixed historical elements of medieval clothing, theatrical costume, and more modern styles

-- Matching of garments in a nontraditional manner, such as mixing prints, or unusual color combinations
+- Garments matched in a non-traditional manner, such as mixing prints, or unusual color combinations

-- Multi strands of beads, several bangle bracelets, and the wearing of unusual, hand crafted, or unmatched jewelry
+- Multiple strands of beads, several bangle bracelets, and the wearing of unusual, handcrafted, or unmatched jewelry

 - Large dangle or large hoop earrings